 In our laboratory, we seamlessly integrate cutting-edge molecular biology techniques with state-of-the-art tools, including NMR, X-ray, and SAXS, alongside the power of bioinformatics.
 These methods illuminate the structural intricacies of these molecular complexes.
 Furthermore, we have incorporated cryoEM into our array of structural biology techniques to delve into the study of expansive and multifaceted systems.

-Since 2008, our fruitful collaboration with the esteemed Joan Massagué’s group at the Memorial Sloan Kettering Cancer Center in New York, USA, has been concentrated on various facets of TGFβ signaling and SMAD functionality.
+Since 2008, our fruitful collaboration with Dr. Joan Massagué’s group at the Memorial Sloan Kettering Cancer Center in New York, USA, has been concentrated on various facets of TGFβ signaling and SMAD functionality.

 Moreover, in close collaboration with dedicated gynecologic and oncology medical professionals at Sant Pau Hospital in Barcelona, led by Ramon Rovira and colleagues, along with researchers at its affiliated research institute, we are diligently working to identify innovative diagnostic tools and predictive models for assessing the likelihood of relapse and metastasis in cases of Endometrial cancers.